MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-troubleshooting.md

 >Action: you can do this by clicking the Copilot badge on the top right corner of your Visual Studio and selecting refresh your credentials -> click “refresh your credentials”

 ## 4. **Copilot is disabled contact your admin**
- Copilot for individual or as well as any screw of copilot can be disabled by your administrator on 17.10.
+ Copilot for individual or any other skew of copilot can be disabled by your administrator on 17.10.
 **Action:** contact your IT department to learn more if you see this state for your copilot badge on the top right of your Visual Studio.